 So it is well worth a visit while driving in this area, especially as it is so accessible from the road.
-Earlier I could visit it and walk straight up to it, but due to increased traffic through the land of the farmer, the farmer had to close off access to his driveway.
+Earlier I could visit it and walk straight up to it, but due to increased traffic through the land of the farmer, the farmers had to close off access to their waterfall.

 Foss á Síðu in the wintertime

-The difference in the name "Foss á Síðu" and "Foss at Síða" is the Icelandic and English version.
+The difference in the name "Foss á Síðu" and "Foss at Síða" which you will see when you Google this waterfall, is the Icelandic and English version.

 Almost right opposite Foss at Síða waterfall there are 2 very beautiful rock formations, created by columnar basalt.
 They are called Dverghamrar or Dwarf-Rocks as it is believed that dwarves reside in these rocks.

-There are some tales of dwarfs living here. Þjóðsögur og sagnir by Sigfús Sigfússon tell us that when Páll and Margrét Ólafsdóttur lived at Foss, their daughter Ólafía, who was the eldest of their children, was driving sheep passed Dverghamrar.
+There are some tales of dwarfs living here. Þjóðsögur og sagnir by Sigfús Sigfússon tell us that when Páll and Margrét Ólafsdóttir lived at Foss, their daughter Ólafía, who was the eldest of their children, was driving sheep by Dverghamrar.